whage/thesis/thesis.md

 > [@cardelli-96, p.
 3]

 By using the facilities provided by the type system, we can add more information in our programs.
-W can create a safety-net against execution errors by making it possible for automated tools to verify the steps we take throughout our code.
+We can create a safety-net against execution errors by making it possible for automated tools to verify the steps we take throughout our code.
 Through types, we can add more meaning, a deeper, more solid structure.
 That structure aids us when we later change parts of the program or add new components to it.